bigbluebutton/bigbluebutton.github.io/_posts/2018-06-22-greenlight-v2.md

 To update Greenlight, all you need to do is pull the latest image from [Dockerhub](https://hub.docker.com/).

 ```
-docker pull bigbluebutton/greenlight
+docker pull bigbluebutton/greenlight:v2
 ```

 Then, [restart Greenlight](#applying-env-changes).

-# Looking for the old Greenlight docs?
+# Looking for the old Greenlight 1.0 docs?

 The old version of Greenlight has been renamed to Greenlight Legacy.
-It is still available on Github under the [legacy branch](https://github.com/bigbluebutton/greenlight/tree/legacy), although we highly suggest using the latest version of Greenlight.
+It is still available on Github under the [v1 branch](https://github.com/bigbluebutton/greenlight/tree/v1), although we highly suggest using the latest version of Greenlight.

-You can find the old documentation for Greenlight Legacy [here](/greenlight-legacy.html).
+You can find the old documentation for Greenlight 1.0 [here](/greenlight-v1.html).

 # Can I copy over my old Greenlight data?